Dollar rally pauses as investors take stock of inflation anxiety

 On Thursday, however, U.S. bond yields dipped, with the 10-year Treasuries yield slipping to 1.651% after hitting a five-week high of 1.707%.

-In crypto currencies, bitcoin flirted with 2-1/2-month lows after Tesla Inc (TSLA.O) chief Elon Musk reversed his stance on accepting the digital currency and on news of a U.S. probe into Binance, one of the world's biggest cryptocurrency exchanges. read more
+In crypto currencies, bitcoin flirted with 2-1/2-month lows after Tesla Inc chief Elon Musk reversed his stance on accepting the digital currency and on news of a U.S. probe into Binance, one of the world’s biggest cryptocurrency exchanges.

 Our Standards: The Thomson Reuters Trust Principles.